Generalizable Heuristic Generation Through LLMs with Meta-Optimization

-\textbf{Heuristic Generation Procedure.} Given an optimizer $\mathcal{I}_t^j$ generated by the meta-optimizer $\mathcal{I}^*_{t-1}$ in outer loop iteration $t$, the inner loop heuristic generation procedure for downstream task $i$ follows the standardized steps below: 1) \emph{Individual Selection:} The optimizer $\mathcal{I}_t^j$ employs its LLM-generated strategy to select promising candidate heuristics from $\mathcal{H}_i$ for evolution.
-2) \emph{Idea Generation:} The optimizer $\mathcal{I}_t^j$ prompts LLMs to propose exploratory or refinement ideas based on the heuristics selected in the first step.
+\textbf{Heuristic Generation Procedure.} Given a heuristic-optimizer $\mathcal{I}_t^j$ generated by the meta-optimizer $\mathcal{I}^*_{t-1}$ in outer loop iteration $t$, the inner loop heuristic generation procedure for downstream task $i$ follows the standardized steps below: 1) \emph{Individual Selection:} The heuristic-optimizer $\mathcal{I}_t^j$ employs its LLM-generated strategy to select promising candidate heuristics from $\mathcal{H}_i$ for evolution.
+2) \emph{Idea Generation:} The heuristic-optimizer $\mathcal{I}_t^j$ prompts LLMs to propose exploratory or refinement ideas based on the heuristics selected in the first step.
 3) \emph{Implementation Generation:} Guided by the generated ideas and task-specific prompts, the LLM generates or refines heuristic implementations, resulting in a set of candidate heuristics $\{h_{i,1}^{\mathcal{I}_t^j},\dots,h_{i,K}^{\mathcal{I}_t^j}\}$.
-Each candidate is evaluated using its corresponding utility function $U_i(\cdot)$, and the heuristic population $\mathcal{H}_i$ is updated thereafter.
+Each candidate heuristic is evaluated using its corresponding heuristic utility function $U_i(\cdot)$, and the heuristic population $\mathcal{H}_i$ is updated thereafter.

-Despite their procedural similarities, the key differences between optimizer generation in the outer loop and heuristic generation in the inner loop are as follows: 1) \emph{Optimization Target:} The outer loop focuses on generating optimizers using the meta-optimizer, whereas the inner loop applies each generated optimizer to improve heuristics across all downstream tasks.
-2) \emph{Invocation Frequency:} In the outer loop, the meta-optimizer is invoked once per iteration to generate $M$ candidate optimizers.
-In contrast, during the inner loop, each optimizer is individually applied to every downstream task to generate $K$ heuristics.
+Despite their procedural similarities, the key differences between optimizer generation in the outer loop and heuristic generation in the inner loop are as follows: 1) \emph{Optimization Target:} The outer loop focuses on generating heuristic-optimizers using the meta-optimizer, whereas the inner loop applies each generated heuristic-optimizer to improve heuristics across all downstream tasks.
+2) \emph{Invocation Frequency:} In the outer loop, the meta-optimizer is invoked once per iteration to generate $M$ candidate heuristic-optimizers.
+In contrast, during the inner loop, each heuristic-optimizer is individually applied to generate $K$ candidate heuristics for each downstream task.
 Consequently, the invocation frequency in the inner loop is higher than in the outer loop.
 Detailed prompts for optimizer and heuristic generation can be found in Appendix \ref{app:prompt}.